Fram and Vasa

-On our two-weeks trip across Scandinavia, spending three days each in Oslo, and Stockholm, I got a chance to see two legendary Nordic ships: Fram and Vasa.
+On our trip across Denmark, Norway, Finland and Sweden, spending three days each in Oslo, and Stockholm, I got a chance to see two legendary ships: Fram and Vasa.
 Separated by 265 years, with one being the first ever to go closest to both geographic poles in human history, while the other sank after sailing only twenty minutes into its maiden voyage.
 Yet they both capture public’s imagination like few other.
 In the case of Fram, it is not hard to see why.

 Well funded marine expeditions began around mid-nineteenth century to find a new northwest sea passage through Greenland interior or the Canadian arctic archipelago to the Pacific towards the riches of Asia.
 Successive attempts, however, were met with one disaster after another.
 Nearly everyone who tried, could not go past the frozen waterways of the archipelago.
 The wooden boats were no match to the formidable crushing pressure of sheet or pack ice.

 Despite these challenges, British explorers managed to chart greater parts of the region from their successive failed attempts, and documented what worked and what didn’t.
 While this went on, in 1888, Fridtjof Nansen’s early success in penetrating Greenland’s inland ice, at 27 years of age, grew his ambitions of reaching the North Pole.
 Nansen handed the arduous task of building a custom ship for this extreme adventure to a Scottish-Norwegian shipwright, Colin Archer.
 Archer then went on to design Fram featuring a belly-like hull of extraordinary strength, using strongest oak timbers and well braced intricate system, with an awkward 3:1 length to beam ratio, so it would slip up from pack ice’s wedge-like grip.